Why is a privacy statement needed?

 B. What is our legal basis?

-The legal basis on which ILVO processes personal data are:
+The legal basis on which ILVO processes personal data is:

 - our legal obligation